Japan in May: When it comes to visiting Japan, May is an ideal time to explore the country.

 Venturing to Hokkaido

-Hokkaido is the northernmost island of Japan and is known for its beautiful landscapes, hot springs, and delicious seafood.
+Hokkaido is Japan’s northernmost island and is known for its beautiful landscapes, hot springs, and delicious seafood.

 During your visit to Hokkaido, you can explore some of the island’s famous landmarks, such as the Sapporo Clock Tower, the Otaru Canal, and the Shiretoko National Park.

-Hokkaido is also a great place to try fresh seafood, such as crab, salmon, and sea urchin.
+Hokkaido is also a great place to try fresh seafood, such as crab, salmon, and sea urchins.

 Experience Okinawa

-Okinawa is a group of islands in Japan that is known for its beautiful beaches, crystal-clear waters, and unique culture.
+Okinawa is a group of islands in Japan known for its beautiful beaches, crystal-clear waters, and unique culture.

-You can also visit some of the islands’ museums, such as the Okinawa Prefectural Museum and the Okinawa World.
+You can also visit some island museums, such as the Okinawa Prefectural Museum and the Okinawa World Museum.

 Okinawa is also a great place to try traditional Okinawan food, such as goya champuru, soki soba, and taco rice.